ARMmbed/mbed-os-example-sd-driver/README.md

 	[mbed] Importing program "mbed-os-example-sd-driver" from "https://github.com/ARMmbed/mbed-os-example-sd-driver" at latest revision in the current branch
 	[mbed] Adding library "mbed-os" from "https://github.com/ARMmbed/mbed-os" at rev #f4864dc6429e

-Move into the newly created direcrtory:
+Move into the newly created directory:

 ```
 cd mbed-os-example-sd-driver
 ```

-If the mbed-os libarry was not automatically added (see trace above), do the following to import mbed-os:
+If the mbed-os library was not automatically added (see trace above), do the following to import mbed-os:

 ```
 mbed new .